 She has presented keynote addresses at numerous conferences and events both internationally, focusing on the large project on Scottish Animator Norman McLaren.

 Lecturer in Animation at undergraduate and postgraduate level.
-Course organiser for Animation 3: Issues of Representation; Visual Narratives in Design and Screen Cultures, Screen Cultures (level 10 & 11), Dissertation (Design Cultures); Animation 2C: Documentary.
+Course organiser for Animating Stories; Animation 3: Issues of Representation; Visual Narratives in Design and Screen Cultures; Screen Cultures (level 10 & 11); Animation 2C: Documentary and What's Up Doc, Introducing Animation Studies.